-Offered by Department of Educational Administration: Supervisor of an Academic Area Master of Arts in Education Degree
+Curriculum Supervisor of Academic Area Master of Arts in Education Degree

 The University of Nebraska at Kearney provides a program for the preparation of academic area field supervisors which fulfill the requirements for the Standard Administrative and Supervisory Certificate with an endorsement in a specific field.
-It is also offered as a non-certification program.
+It is also offered as a noncertification program.
 This program is under the direction of the Educational Administration Department.
 A secondary advisor is assigned by the chairman of the department in which the student will complete subject area coursework.
 The Educational Administration Department requires a common core of competencies for supervisors of academic areas.